-One of the major motives for establishing the CAATs was to boost the quality of the workforce in the province, with the hope that this would in turn have a positive impact on the province's economy.
+One of the major motives for establishing the CAATs was to boost the quality of the

 Over thirty years ago, when the CAATs were established, the concept of the internationalization of the campus was relatively unknown.
 However, as Ontario became an increasingly multicultural society, and the importance of global interdependence and the global economy emerged, the CAATs recognized the need to educate their students in a way that would prepare them to function in this "new" interdependent world.
 Students must be prepared to work in an increasingly global marketplace and most educational institutions in Ontario have undertaken a process of internationalization.
 For the purposes of this thesis, internationalization will be defined as the specific activities undertaken by an institution of higher education in order to fulfill the specific goal of increasing the international dimension of the institution and/or generating revenue.
 This definition is most appropriate for this thesis as it reflects the idea that the institution makes a conscious decision to incorporate more international perspectives, and does so by undertaking specific activities which contribute to the mandate of increasing the international dimension of the institution.